 ABOUT

 Taylor R. Genovese is a transdisciplinary philosopher, multimodal anthropologist, and filmmaker living in the Hudson Valley, New York.
-His work mainly focuses on nostalgia, melancholy, applied ethics, the Anthropocene, and utopia(s).He is currently an Adjunct Assistant Professor of Philosophy at Dutchess Community College, as well as adjunct faculty at Marist College.
-He earned his Ph.D. from Arizona State University in 2023.
-His dissertation research took a specific look at the legacy of Russian Cosmism, a nineteenth century political theology promoting a universal human program for overcoming death, resurrecting ancestors, and traveling through the cosmos.
-When he was a graduate student, he had the great honor of being one of David Graeber's students and advisees until his unexpected passing in 2020.
+His work mainly focuses on nostalgia, melancholy, Marxism, theories of value, and environmental ethics.He is an Assistant Professor of Philosophy at Dutchess Community College.
+He holds a Ph.D. in science and technology studies from Arizona State University.
+His dissertation research focused on the legacy of Russian Cosmism—a nineteenth century political theology promoting a universal human program for overcoming death, resurrecting ancestors, and traveling through the cosmos.
+While he was a graduate student, he had the great honor of being one of David Graeber's students and advisees until his unexpected passing in 2020.
 Prior to attending university as a non-traditionally aged student, he worked as an accomplished stage actor from 2005–2010 in Tucson, Arizona.Dr.
-Genovese is an Editor, Board member, and author at Iskra Books, a nonprofit independent scholarly publisher that releases original works of revolutionary theory, history, ecology, and art, as well as edited collections, new translations, and critical republications of older works.
-He also sits on the Editorial Board for Peace, Land, & Bread, a peer-reviewed print journal of revolutionary theory, practice, and arts dedicated to advancing multidisciplinary inquiry from a communist lens.As an eclectic multimodal anthropologist, he tends to work on a variety of different projects in a diversity of artistic and academic modes, using digital video, film, photography, and sound as methods and sites of inquiry for anthropological and philosophical research.
+Genovese is an Editor, Board member, and author at Iskra Books, a nonprofit independent scholarly publisher that releases original works of revolutionary theory, history, ecology, and art, as well as edited collections, new translations, and critical republications of older works.As an eclectic multimodal anthropologist, he tends to work on a variety of different projects in a diversity of artistic and academic modes, using digital video, film, photography, and sound as methods and sites of inquiry for anthropological and philosophical research.
 He produces most of his work through the multimodal production house Kuznitsa.
-His work has screened widely at international film festivals and venues, such as the Arizona International Film Festival, Hudson Valley Film Festival, Ethnografilm, Grand OFF Festival, Festival Internacional de Cinema Socioambiental, Golden State Film Festival, and the National Museum of Ethnology in Osaka, Japan.In his spare time, he is passionate about collecting vinyl records, works to support the Cuban Revolution, and is an avid (if sometimes inconsistent) cinephile.
+His work has screened widely at international film festivals and venues, such as Tallgrass Film Festival, Arizona International Film Festival, Hudson Valley Film Festival, Ethnografilm, Eichsfelder Filmfestival, Grand OFF Festival, Festival Internacional de Cinema Socioambiental, Golden State Film Festival, and the National Museum of Ethnology in Osaka, Japan.In his spare time, he is passionate about collecting vinyl records, works to support the Cuban Revolution, and is an avid (if sometimes inconsistent) cinephile.

 ACADEMIC CV